-Pure Chocolate Truffles (picture and recipe below) – Rather than the overly-sweetened, heavy kind, I like “truffle snacks” for daily eating.
+Pure Chocolate Truffles (recipe below) – Rather than the overly-sweetened, heavy kind, I like “truffle snacks” for daily eating.
 They are fruit-sweetened for a lighter, more energetic treat.
 Enjoy my recipe, which uses pure unsweetened chocolate and not a speck of added sugar …

 Special Diet Notes & Options: Healthy Pure Chocolate Truffles